FedericoRinaudi/ebpf_project/README.md

 ## **Missing features**

-- IPV6 support
+- IPV6 extesion headers support
 - Fragmentation support
 - QUIC recognition
-- Interface selection by command line argument
+- Multiple TLS messagge in the same packet
-- Tails to improve the performance
+- Tails to improve performances

 ## **Problems**

 Still not able to test properly.
 I run it on the real network and it seems to work, but I need to test it on a controlled environment.

-I still don't understand if some of the fields are correct or not.
+The TLS recognition is not working properly.
+I'm not able to get the correct information from the packet.

 ## **License**
 I used eunomia-bpf template to create this project.